Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The fountains of the Gardens of Versailles

-To cover the whole territory of the gardens is unthinkable, but if you want to pass by the interior of the Palace and pay attention to these huge gardens, there are some fountains that you can not forget to see during your visit, such as:
+To cover the whole territory of the gardens is something unthinkable, but, if you want to spend a little bit of time visiting the interior of the Palace and pay attention to these huge gardens, there are some fountains that you can not forget to see during your visit, such as:

-The Grand Trianon is an obligatory stop on your visit to the Palace of Versailles.
+The Grand Trianon is a mandatory stop on your visit to the Palace of Versailles.
 Although it is a bit far from the Gardens and the Palace, it is worth walking a few minutes to see what was the resting place of the King of France during the seventeenth century.

 At first, Trianon was a villa that was close to the Palace of Versailles, but Louis XIV quickly saw the possibility of building a place where you can rest from the obligations of the court and ordered the construction of a huge marble building that, although it is impressive by itself, is much less ostentatious than the Royal Palace.

-To access this part of the royal complex and see the interior of the Grand Trianon, you must pay an extra plus in addition to the general entrance to Versailleso, if you already have clear what you want to see everything, you can choose to take the "passport" pass with which you will have free access.
+To access this part of the royal complex and see the interior of the Grand Trianon, you must pay an extra plus in addition to the general entrance to Versailles or, if you already know what you want to see everything, you can choose to take the "passport" pass with which you will have free access.

 The Petit Trianon